ycrc/ycrc.github.io/docs/clusters/mccleary.md

 ## Storage

 McCleary has access to a number of GPFS filesystems. `/vast/palmer` is McCleary's primary filesystem where Home and Scratch60 directories are located.
-Every group on McCleary also has access to a Project allocation on the Gibbs filesytem on `/gpfs/gibbs`.
+Every group on McCleary also has access to a Project allocation on the Gibbs filesystem on `/gpfs/gibbs`.
 For more details on the different storage spaces, see our [Cluster Storage](/data/hpc-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
 Your `~/project` and `~/palmer_scratch` directories are shortcuts.
 Get a list of the absolute paths to your directories with the `mydirectories` command.
 If you want to share data in your Project or Scratch directory, see the [permissions](/data/permissions/) page.